-The seller can see the Sales Order Summary, Sales Order History, Total Orders, Top Products, Top Billing Countries and Recent Orders in the dashboard.
+Additionally, the seller can see the Sales Order Summary, Sales Order History, Total Orders, Top Products, Top Billing Countries, and Recent Orders in the dashboard.

-It is very useful in keeping track of his revenue and all other stats.
-The stats are represented beautifully by meters, pie charts, donut charts, bar graphs, and maps.
+Forthwith, it is very useful in keeping track of his revenue and all other stats.
+The stats are represented beautifully by meters, pie charts, doughnut charts, bar graphs, and maps.

 Seller Dashboard- Admin Like View

-WordPress WooCommerce Multi-Vendor Marketplace Plugin comes with an interesting feature allowing sellers to have a dashboard which looks like that of the admin.
+Even, WordPress WooCommerce Multi-Vendor Marketplace Plugin comes with an interesting feature allowing sellers to have a dashboard that looks like that of the admin.

-In the admin panel, the admin can check the option of “Separate Seller Dashboard” so as to allow the sellers to have the admin like dashboard view.
+Therefore, in the admin panel, the admin can check the option of “Separate Seller Dashboard” so as to allow the sellers to have the admin-like dashboard view.

 Seller Product Management